Franck-Demongin/ISA/README.md

 In first they are added to a backup file _prompts_backup.txt_, one line for the positive, one line for the negative and a separateur line.
 The second way save the prompts in _prompts_positive.txt_ and _prompts_negative.txt_, one line per prompt, no separator.
 The news prompts replace the previous.
 This files can be used in ComfyUI with a simple workflow.

+You can also copy individual prompts to the clipboard for easy use in the UI you're using.

 ## Changelog

+### 0.2.2 - 2024-06-19
+__Changed:__
+- Add a "Copy" button next to each prompt to easily copy them to the clipboard.

+__Fixed:__

 ### 0.2.1 - 2024-06-17
 __Changed:__